Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 3. In the case of Full Sleep, the user must reenable the downlink session upon wakeup.

 ### Network Time
-This command is used to capture and return the real time clock.
+This command is used to capture and return the system clock.

 <CodeBlock language="javascript" title="Execution command">
 {`MZTIME`}